Blondie's Lucky Day: Plot summary

-The developer realizes that the "Bumstead Construction" blueprints are superior to those of his buddy, Mr. Dithers -- creating a quandry for him: loyalty or quality?
+The developer realizes that the "Bumstead Construction" blueprints are superior to those of his buddy, Mr. Dithers—creating a quandary for him: loyalty or quality?
 Comical quarreling ensues, but ultimately a compromise is reached: Mr. Dithers re-hires Dagwood (and apparently the woman architect), and offers their design services to the developer, and all ends happily (with a raise for Dagwood, at Blondie's insistence).